If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 But if you’ve been on a roadshow and ended up with a fat stack of cards, you’re going to want to rely on some automation to make a dent.

 Open up with an introduction, treat it almost like a cold email and don’t assume they remember anything about you.
 Try and remind them by mentioning what event you met.
 Give them a short and sweet summary: who you are and what benefit you can provide them.
+It’s the one thing great marketers do well: build relationships.

 Your drip campaign timeline here really depends on so many variables.